meindonut/gaeb-compare/README.md

 ![Screenshot of the example import.](example_screenshot.jpg)

 It uses [gaeb-parser](https://github.com/meindonut/gaeb-parser) to import gaeb files.
-The import process includes a tokenizer [nltk](https://www.nltk.org/index.html) and formatting process to standardize the text and prepare it for comparison.
+The import process includes a tokenizer ([nltk](https://www.nltk.org/index.html)) and a formatting process to standardize the text and prepare it for comparison.
 In the import process the positions can be linked to already imported files to compare them later.
-The comparison between positions is done with [difflibparser](https://github.com/yelsayd/difflibparser) or [diff-match-patch](https://github.com/google/diff-match-patch) The imported positions are handled in an excel database.
+The comparison between positions is done with [difflibparser](https://github.com/yelsayd/difflibparser) or [diff-match-patch](https://github.com/google/diff-match-patch).
+The imported positions are handled in an excel database.
 The UI is designed with [PySide](https://wiki.qt.io/Qt_for_Python).

 ## Use it:
 download latest zipped release file